arya-io/DBMSNotes/Database_Concepts_01.md

 +--------------------+
 ```

+**Explanation:**

+The subquery selects distinct salary values from the `EMP` table, orders them in descending order, and limits the result to the top 4 highest salaries.

+The main query uses `MIN(SAL)` to return the smallest salary from the subquery result, which corresponds to the 4th highest salary.

-### Display ename, dname, sal, loc for those employees who earn sal > 2000 and who are from locations Dallas and New York.
+### Display ename, dname, sal, loc for employees who earn a salary greater than 2000 and are from locations Dallas and New York.

 ```sql
 SELECT ENAME, DNAME, SAL, LOC